vinarius/full-stack-cognito-template/README.md

 ## Instructions for credentials/auth

 Your developer credentials are designed to be stored in `~/.aws/credentials` after being created on the console.
 It'll work smoothly across any number of accounts, and with token mfa, as long as we take care of a few small things.
 When naming your credentials profile, use the same name as the aws account alias.
-So, if the login portal alias is 'sigsee-dev' name your credentials alias the same in `~/.aws/credentials` like:
+So, if the login portal alias is 'myalias-dev' name your credentials alias the same in `~/.aws/credentials` like:

 ```
-[sigsee-dev]
+[myalias-dev]
 aws_access_key_id=******************
 aws_secret_access_key=******************
 ```

 Wtih mfa, the script will instead look for a temporary set of credentials to use.
-If the account alias, and your profile alias, are `sigsee-dev` the script will attempt to get a temporary set of token including the session token on the credentials profile `sigsee-dev-token` like this:
+If the account alias, and your profile alias, are `myalias-dev` the script will attempt to get a temporary set of token including the session token on the credentials profile `myalias-dev-token` like this:

 ```
-[sigsee-dev]
+[myalias-dev]
 aws_access_key_id=******************
 aws_secret_access_key=******************

-[sigsee-dev-token]
+[myalias-dev-token]
 aws_access_key_id=******************
 aws_secret_access_key=******************
 aws_session_token=******************